Diffusal

 Fill Order Flow

-When filling an order for a new series:
+When filling an order:

 2. Check Trading Allowed - Verify series is not expired and not settled